Canon D60 vs Nikon D7100

 |11.||Canon D30||optical||Y||1.8 / 114||fixed||n||1/4000s||3.0||Y||n|

 |15.||Nikon D3300||optical||n||3.0 / 921||fixed||n||1/4000s||5.0||Y||n|

 The Nikon D7100 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon D60 writes its imaging data to Compact Flash cards, while the D7100 uses SDXC cards.
+The D60 writes its imaging data to Compact Flash cards, while the D7100 uses SDXC cards.
 The D7100 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Canon D60 only has one slot.
+In contrast, the D60 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D60 and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |1.||Canon D60||Y||- / -||-||-||-||1.1||-||-||-|